wp-plugins/bepro-listings/readme.txt

 	* Projects - Feature your work in various ways, allowing users to view details and comment.
 Great for showcasing your projects.
 	* Pet Directory - Showcase information on any animal and allow users to search and filter through them
 	* Store Finder - List your store or shop branches including, location and contact details
-	* Business Directory - Employee, staff, members or any other type of directory listings site
+	* Business Directory - Employee, staff, authors, members or any other type of directory listings site
 	* Advertising - Sell ad space or use the system like a bullitin board
 	* Classifieds - Run mutiple directory types consecutively on the same domain (Requires Form Builder) or multisite support is included
 	* Product Catalogue - List them yourself or allow members to list products and/or services e.g.